htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 Figure 8.
 Overview of TESagents.py

-The simulation setting can be configured by modifying the Initialization.py (Figure.
-9)
+The simulation setting can be configured by modifying Initialization.py; see Figure 9.

 |image9|

 Figure 9.
 Overview of Initialization.py

-The outcome of a simulation with water heaters and HVACs for 540 houses over 8 days is depicted in Figure 10:
+The outcome of a simulation with water heaters and HVACs for 540 houses over 8 simulated days is depicted in Figure 10:

 |image10|